GA-Dallas/The_FERN_Stack/README.md

 ### Step 11 - Create a Method to Remove Todos

-Let’s set up a method inside of `App.js` to remove a todo item based on it’s id.
+Let’s set up a method inside our `<App />` component to remove a todo item based on it’s id.
 We can create a dynamic path string for `.ref()` using template strings.

 In case you're wondering how we'll manage state, don't worry!